RobinBastiaan/era/README.md

 ## About

-This small web page plugin, that is heavily integrated to work on the PBworks platform, provides a graphical representation of the history of the staff team members.
-With updatability in mind, it has been made very easy for non-programmers to update the source table and add new profile images.
+This small web page plugin provides a graphical representation of the history of the staff team members.
+With updatability in mind, it has been made very easy for non-programmers to update the source table and add new profile images in a wiki style way.
+This plugin comes with a nice hover animation on each staff member where one will see the calculated total years a person was a staff member, and also gives the description of a theme name when present.
+With the filter & sorting options at the top, one can easily retrieve the presentation they would like to see.

 ## Installation & Inner workings